Guatemala cracks down on migrant caravan bound for United States

 “First I lost my job because of the pandemic, and then I lost my home in the hurricanes,” said Melvin Paredes, who joined the caravan with his brother.
 “The only thing I have left is to fight for my family’s survival.”

-Reporting by Gustavo Palencia in Tegucigalpa, Sofia Menchu in Guatemala City, additional reporting by Laura Gottesdiener in Monterrey and Dave Graham and Lizbeth Diaz in Mexico City; Writing by Laura Gottesdiener; Editing by Anthony Esposito, Alistair Bell and Sonya Hepinstall
+Reporting by Gustavo Palencia in Tegucigalpa, Sofia Menchu in Guatemala City, additional reporting by Laura Gottesdiener in Monterrey and Dave Graham and Lizbeth Diaz in Mexico City; Writing by Laura Gottesdiener; Editing by Anthony Esposito, Alistair Bell, Sonya Hepinstall and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.